MicrosoftLearning/Microsoft-Copilot-Immersion-Experience-GOV/Instructions/Demos/2-copilot-in-word.md

 ## Talking Points

-In the Interactive Experience, we brainstormed new app or service ideas, created brand identity and marketing assets, and analyzed the competitive landscape.
+In the Immersion Experience, we brainstormed new app or service ideas, created brand identity and marketing assets, and analyzed the competitive landscape.
 But how can we take this a step further?

 With Copilot in Word, we can transform the process of document creation and refinement, enabling you to produce compelling content with ease.